Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Be afraid to experiment

-Dark lipliner was once considered essential to stop colour bleeding around the edges, but hard outlines look out of place these days.
+Dark lipliner was once considered essential to stop colour bleeding around the edges, but hard outlines can look dated these days.
 The same goes for bands of blusher underneath your cheekbones.

 Leave home without concealer

 It’s not just for eyebags and spots, either – dab it lightly over any blotchy area before you put foundation on to even out your skintone.
-Or try Olay Total Effects CC Cream: it combines skin-perfecting powders with an anti-ageing moisturiser, so you can effortlessly fit smoother skin into your daily routine.
+Or try Olay Total Effects 7in1 CC Cream Moisturiser in Fair To Medium or Olay Total Effects 7in1 Pore Minimizer CC Cream Dark SPF15 it combines skin-perfecting powders with an anti-ageing moisturiser, so you can effortlessly fit smoother skin into your daily routine.